Images Depict Mature Plants

 |Uses:||Tolerates moist soil and partial shade or full sun|

-We suggest when planting your newly purchased Kalmia latifolia Elf Mountain Laurel Shrubs that you dig a hole twice as wide as the root system but not deeper.
-Depending on the quality of your existing soil, you may need to add a locally-sourced compost or topsoil to the backfill soil.
-We do not recommend using straight topsoil or compost as a backfill soil for Elf Mountain Laurel because more times than not these products will retain entirely to much moisture and will cause the root system to rot.
-Adding compost or topsoil will help the young feeder roots of Elf Mountain Shrubs spread through the loose, nutrient-rich soil much easier than if you used solely the existing soil, which more times than not will be hard and compacted.
-The most common cause of plant death after transplanting is planting the new plant too deep.
-That is why we do not recommend planting in a hole any deeper than the soil line of the plant in the pot.
-A good rule is that you should still be able to see the soil the plant was grown in after back-filling the hole.
+When planting your Kalmia latifolia Elf Mountain Laurel Shrub, first dig a hole twice as wide as the rootball but no deeper.
+Depending on the quality of the existing soil in your garden, you may want to add a locally-sourced compost or topsoil to the backfill soil.
+Doing so will help the young feeder roots of your shrub to spread through the loose, nutrient-rich soil than if you used only the existing.
+A good rule is that you should see the soil the plant was grown in after you backfill the hole.